 For convenience, a utility module bovy_conversion is included in galpy that helps in converting between physical units and natural units for various quantities.
-Alternatively, you can use the astropy units module to specify inputs in physical units and get outputs with units (see the next subsection below).
 For example, in natural units the orbital time of a circular orbit at R=1 is 2π ; in physical units this corresponds to or about 223 Myr.
 We can also express forces in various physical units.
 For example, for the Milky-Way-like potential defined in galpy, we have that the vertical force at 1.1 kpc is which we can also express as an equivalent surface-density by dividing by $2\pi G$ bovy_conversion further has functions to convert densities, masses, surface densities, and frequencies to physical units (actions are considered to be too obvious to be included); see here for a full list.
 As a final example, the local dark matter density in the Milky-Way-like potential is given by